priya-dwivedi/CarND/Term 2/CarND-MPC Control -P5/README.md

     }
 The full code is in MPC.cpp lines 65 -87.

+MPC Setup:

+    Define the length of the trajectory, N, and duration of each timestep, dt.
+        See below for definitions of N, dt, and discussion on parameter tuning.

+    Define vehicle dynamics and actuator limitations along with other constraints.
+        See the state, actuators and update equations above.
+    Define the cost function.
+        Cost in this MPC increases with: (see MPC.cpp lines 80-101) Difference from reference state (cross-track error, orientation and velocity) Use of actuators (steering angle and acceleration) Value gap between sequential actuators (change in steering angle and change in acceleration).
+        We take the deviations and square them to penalise over and under-shooting equally.
+            This may not be optimal.
+        Each factor mentioned above contributed to the cost in different proportions.
+We did this by multiplying the squared deviations by weights unique to each factor.

+MPC Loop:

+    We pass the current state as the initial state to the model predictive controller.

+    We call the optimization solver.
+Given the initial state, the solver will *return the vector of control inputs that minimizes the cost function.
+The solver we'll use is called Ipopt.
+    We apply the first control input to the vehicle.
+    Back to 1.

 ### 2. Timestep Length and Frequency

 * Frequency (dt) - Is the time gap between different time steps.
 I found dt to be a very important parameter for the overall performance in the simulator.
 If dt was too low, it led to the car oscillating to and fro around the center of the track.
 This happens probably because the actuator input is received very quickly and the vehicle is constantly responding.
 Also if dt is smaller than the latency (0.1 s) then the new actuator signal is received before the previous one has been executed.
 This leads to jerky motion of the car.
 On the other hand if dt is too large, the car covers too much distance before the actuator is received and while this leads to smooth performance along the straight portions of the track, it can lead to car going off the road on the curves.